 Thank you for your initial payment.
 You should expect this refund to your car within the next 3-5 days.”
 I agreed to the above charges and the case was closed however to my surprise, I was charged an additional $362.52 on the 15th of May 2017 which prompted me to contact the Turo Accounts/Billing Department on the morning of the 21st of May 2017.
 The lady that I spoke to stated that “it is quite strange that we don’t have a receipt on our end for this charge but I will escalate this issue to our Head Quarters and you should expect to hear from HQ within 72 hours.
 Breakdown of Charges: 1.

 Vehicle Rental: $576.00 Trip Fee: $57.60 Total = $633.60 ($492.80 + $140.80) 2.
 Additional Charges: $960.50 Damage Deposit: $500.00 ($402.53 credited) Damage Cost: $97.98 UNKNOWN CHARGE: $362.52 Tolls: $7.64 Total = $468.14 ($97.98 + $362.52 + $7.64) 3.

 Trip Totals: Authorized Total: $739.22 ($633.60 + $97.98 + $7.64) Unauthorized Total: $1101.74 ($633.60 + $97.98 + $7.64 + $362.52 + $97.47) = $1199.21 $97.47 Processing Fee was not wavered as promised by the Turo Claims Specialist.
 On the application it states two separate trip totals, first one is $1199.21 and the second total is $1594.10 which gives another discrepancy of $394.89.

-Review about: Turo Car Rental.
+Product or Service Mentioned: Turo Car Rental.